 About Our Organization

-The Division of Information Technology (DoIT) serves as the central IT organization for CSU Fort Collins.
+The Division of Information Technology (DoIT) serves as the central IT organization for Colorado State University.
 The Division supports the land-grant heritage of the institution including the University's priorities for teaching, learning, research, and service.
-DoIT is responsible for delivering enterprise level services for the CSU System and campus-focused technology services for the Fort Collins campus.
+DoIT is responsible for delivering enterprise services for the CSU System and campus-focused technology services for the Fort Collins, Pueblo, and Spur campuses.

 Since 2020, the division has evolved significantly bringing together three distinct departments (ACNS, Information Systems, and Telecommunications) that previously operated independently.
-This organizational evolution will continue in the coming years as we move toward aligning the IT organizations from CSU Fort Collins, CSU Pueblo, Spur, and the CSU System Office.
+This organizational evolution will continue in the coming years as we align the IT organizations from CSU Fort Collins, CSU Pueblo, Spur, and the CSU System.

 Innovating IT, Empowering CSU